Should We Hire for Personality? Introverts, Extroverts, and Affinity Bias

 Western countries value extroversion.
 From our classrooms to our workplaces, there is an unspoken partiality for extroversion.
 Adjectives associated with extroversion tend to be more positive compared with those associated with introversion.
 It is important to note that these traits exist on a spectrum.
 There is no such thing as a pure extrovert or introvert.
 While each personality type has its unique strengths and weaknesses, neither is intrinsically superior.
 Yet, in the workplace and society at large, extroversion is often treated as the ideal.

-When the bubbly, energetic, and talkative recruiter assesses candidates based on their social skills, additional barriers are placed before the candidate, similar to how race, gender, and ability often impede candidates.
+When the bubbly, energetic, and talkative recruiter assesses candidates based on their social skills, the candidate faces additional barriers.
+Similar to how race, gender, and ability often impede candidates.

 Hiring for Personality